 A Stormy Outlook: Predicted Economic Impact of the 2024 Season

 Forecasts suggest 33 named storms this year, with an average of three hurricanes expected to make landfall in the United States.
 The economic implications of these storms are staggering.
-The combined repairs from these hurricanes could support a total of 1.4 million jobs, generate $104 billion in labor income, and contribute $181.7 billion to GDP.
-The total economic output from these activities could reach $372.2 billion.
+The combined repairs from these hurricanes could support over 700,000 jobs, generate $52 billion in labor income, and contribute

 The Hidden Costs: Unemployment and Lost Income